hexadecimalDinosaur/octoprint-cli/README.md

 Colored and formatted text is not available on Windows systems due to the lack of support on cmd and powershell terminals

-## Installation

-Windows users can grab the application from [releases](https://github.com/UserBlackBox/octoprint-cli/releases)

-Linux users can drop the python program in their user bin folder

 ## Dependencies

 Can be found in `requirements.txt`